Brecon and Merthyr Tydfil Junction Railway: Hereford, Hay and Brecon Railway

 An east loop was built at Talyllyn, forming a triangular junction there, enabling goods trains from Merthyr to the north to run direct; this opened on 21 September 1864.

 The original partitioning of the Hay Railway had been a negotiated compromise, and led to an arrangement that was less than ideal; the Hereford, Hay and Brecon Railway agreed to amalgamate with the Brecon and Merthyr Railway, and this was ratified by the Brecon and Merthyr Railway (Amalgamation) Act 1865 (28 & 29 Vict. c. cccxxiv) of 5 July 1865.

-This appeared to be satisfactory, but it emerged in 1867 that the preference shareholders had not been agreed by the preference shareholders, and the amalgamation was held to be void.
+This appeared to be satisfactory, but it emerged in 1867 that the arrangement had not been agreed by the preference shareholders, and the amalgamation was held to be void.
 The Brecon and Merthyr Railway Arrangement Act 1868 (31 & 32 Vict. c. cxlii) confirmed the separation of the two companies once again and the HH&BR was reincorporated by the Hereford, Hay and Brecon Railway Act 1869 (32 & 33 Vict. c. cxl) of 26 July 1869.
 It needed a company to work its trains for it, and after a false start the Midland Railway performed this task, from 1 October 1869.
 The Midland Railway had a presence at Hereford using running powers, and had long sought an entry into South Wales.

 The working arrangement was converted into a lease (of the HH&BR by the Midland) from 1874 and acquired the Swansea Vale Railway in the same year.
 When it negotiated an arrangement to run its trains over the Neath and Brecon Railway from 1877, it had achieved its goal of reaching Swansea.
 This brought a considerable volume of additional traffic to the route, and proved lucrative for the Brecon and Merthyr, whose line formed part of the chain from Hereford to Swansea.